kuzyn/write/lists/books.md

  Howard Zinn - A People's History of the United States Ingrid Burrington - Network of New York
  Jacob Wren - Rich and Poor
+ James Baldwin - Notes from a Native Son
  Jan Westerhoff - Reality: A Very Short Introduction Jane Mayer - Dark Money
  John Cassavetes - Cassavetes on Cassavetes